This Health Care Interpreter Training course meets the formal education requirements for your OHA Oregon Health Care Interpreter credential.

 If you need to obtain proof of language proficiency, please register for the course at least one month prior to the start date.

-This course was developed in partnership with the College of Public Health and Human Services with funding from EOCCO.
+This course was developed in partnership with the College of Health with funding from Eastern Oregon Coordinated Care Organization (EOCCO).

 Felicity Ratway has a Master’s degree in Interpreting and Translation Studies from Wake Forest University in Winston-Salem, NC.
 She has been working as an interpreter in Oregon since 2015, and has experience as both an employee and a freelance interpreter.